paulgb/crumb/README.rst

 ------------

-In software development, some projects involve writing programs that are not merely "correct" or "incorrect" but is measured against some metric of success.
-For example, a spell-checker is measured by accuracy against a test dataset, while a machine learning algorithm might be measured by its cross-validation score on a training set.
+In software development, some projects involve writing programs that are not merely "correct" or "incorrect" but instead is measured against some metric of success.
+For example, a spell-checker is measured by accuracy against a test dataset, and a machine learning algorithm might be measured by its cross-validation score on a training set.

 A typical approach to this sort of task is: